-All of our preschool classes requires a “duty day” parent.
-In place of a parent, you may send your childcare provider or another designated adult.
-This is only a once a month commitment.
+All of our preschool classes require a “duty day” parent.
+This is roughly a once a month commitment but will vary depending on the class.
 No duty days are required for the School age Program.

 - Ask what activities are planned and how you can help

 - As the children arrive, learn their names.
 Let them decide what they want to do and encourage them to do as much as they can on their own.

 - The teacher(s) should handle difficult situations but you should intervene if you perceive a dangerous situation.

 - During “tidy-up time”, encourage children to put things away on their own.

 - Help with handwashing after bathroom routine or read stories to waiting children- as designated by the teachers.

 - If snack and/or lunch was inside please disinfect light switches and door knobs, and sweep snack area after the children are done eating.